 Diaspora Cultural Events Across the Caribbean

-Below is a clear list of key Caribbean diaspora cultural events by island, along with notes on how cultural clothing is traditionally worn and adapted.
+Below is a guide to key Caribbean diaspora cultural events by island, with notes on how cultural clothing is traditionally worn and adapted for diaspora communities in the United States, Canada, and the United Kingdom.

 • Independence Day (August 6)